rwp140/Algular_1.X_todoList/README.md

 # Algular_1.X_todoList
+base is based on angular-seed [ https://github.com/angular/angular-seed ] with modifications
 # Create a ToDo app in AngularJs 1.x.
 ## Stage 1:

 ### Functionalities